MUD TRAIL ARTISTS

 -

-Lucy Phillips - Lucy Be Ceramics
+Lucy Be

-My pots are made on the wheel and are altered with the addition of slab constructed details.
+Lucy’s pots are made on the wheel and are altered with the addition of slab constructed details.
 This approach presents an opportunity to manipulate the thrown elements, creating pieces with individuality.

 -